 What Kind Of Vacation Do You

 Because the Salt Lagoon is shallow, it teaches kids sailing and rowing, and there are also kiting schools.
-There are scooter races on the Mar Menor, and there are even special places for modelers with controllable models.
+There are scooter races on the Mar Menor, and there are even unique places for modelers with controllable models.

 Professional wind and kitesurfing can be done on the waves of the Mediterranean Sea.